 If you are over 20 years of age on the first day of the semester you plan to commence study, are a New Zealand or Australian citizen or permanent resident and have no formal University Entrance qualification, you may be eligible for Special Admission.
 You will need to meet the other selection requirements for your programme.

-For more information, see www.auckland.ac.nz/special-admission
+www.auckland.ac.nz/special-admission